-For 2018, our innovative products in each of our reporting segments are gaining traction, including our perimeter security solutions and solar tracker solution, and we are encouraged by the initial signs of a turnaround in the infrastructure market.
-We are also encouraged by the progress our teams are making in recovering material cost increases through more favorable pricing.
+For 2018, we expect our innovative projects to continue to gain traction across all of our reporting segments.
+At the same time, we are cautious about the domestic and global volatility and competitive pressures related to the impact of tariffs.
+In addition, we expect higher development costs as we continue to execute on our new product initiatives.
 Our goals for 2018 are to drive sustainable organic growth through the acceleration of new product development initiatives, implement 80/20 simplification projects, and seek value-added acquisitions in attractive end markets.